 What are the symptoms of NAFLD?

-NAFLD often causes no specific symptoms, even if the disease is at a later stage.
+NAFLD often has no specific symptoms, even if the disease is at a later stage.
 You may not show any symptoms for many years.
 If you have NAFLD you may have:

 - Tiredness, fatigue or a general feeling of lethargy or having no energy